buddhist-uni/buddhist-uni.github.io/_content/av/types-of-meditation_yuttadhammo.md

 minutes: 96
 ---

-In this talk, followed by questions and answers, Yuttadhammo explains the different understandings of meditation and their common factors, such as mindfulness and concentration.
+In this talk, followed by questions and answers, Yuttadhammo explains the different categories of meditation and their common factors, such as mindfulness and concentration.